nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Scenario: Mary Smith already has a medical check-up scheduled with Dr. Paul West (already registered in the system) on 01-02-2023 10:00.
 However, she realizes that she cannot make it and wishes to cancel the appointment.
 (Note: This scenario assumes that there is currently no existing appointment data that has been created or stored in MediConnect.)

 Step 1.
 The healthcare administrative staff first verifies Mary Smith's `Nric` with her, and executes `display ic/S1234567X` to view all her existing appointment bookings.

-When view INDEX is inputted, the UI calls the LogicManager which then calls the AddressBookParser to parse the input.
-This then creates an instance of the ViewCommandParser to parse the INDEX with static ParserUtil#parseIndex() function.
-If the INDEX format is invalid, a ParseException will be thrown.

-The ViewCommandParser then creates the ViewCommand and returns it.
-The LogicManager then executes the ViewCommand, which updates the ModelManager#currentlyViewedPerson in the ModelManager to the one specified in the INDEX if it is valid.
-A CommandException is thrown if the INDEX is out of bounds.
+This displays Mary's list of appointments, and the appointment that needs to be cancelled is located at index 1.

 Step 2.
-The user executes `deleteAppointment ic/S1234567X d/20-12-2020 20:20 dric/S7654321R` command to delete an appointment at the specified date, with the specified doctor by NRIC, for the specified patient by NRIC.
-The `deleteAppointment` command calls `Model#commitAddressBook()`, causing the modified state of the address book after the `deleteAppointment` command executes to be saved in the `addressBookStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.
+The user executes `deleteAppointment 1 ic/S1234567X` command to delete the appointment at index 1 of Mary's list of appointments.
+This removes the `Appointment` from Mary's and Dr. Paul's appointment list, and from `HospitalAppointmentList`.

+{add a object diagram}

+The sequence diagram below shows the DeleteAppointmentCommand works:
+{add a sequence diagram}

+* When the user inputs `deleteAppointment INDEX ic/[NRIC]`, the `LogicManager` calls `AddressBookParser` to parse the command.
+This creates a `DeleteAppointmentCommandParser` to parse the patient's `Nric`, and `INDEX` through `ParserUtil`
+    * Any invalid inputs will throw a `ParseException`
+* Otherwise, it creates a `DeleteAppointmentCommand`.
+The `LogicManager` then executes the `DeleteAppointmentCommand`, upon which the `Appointment` to be deleted is retrieved and removed from the `Patient` and `Doctor`'s appointment list, as well as the `Model` by calling `ModelManager#deleteAppointment()`.
+    * `CommandException` is thrown
+        * if `Patient` or `Doctor` retrieved by `Nric` does not exist, or
+        * if `INDEX` is invalid
+* Since the `Patient` and `Doctor`'s `Appointment` attributes have been updated, new instances of `Patient` and `Doctor` are created, and saved with `Model#setPerson()`

 ### \[Proposed\] Undo/redo feature